 Getting A Fully-Functioning Auto-Responder

 You hear “the list is king” from everybody.
 Because it’s true.
 Your list is your people.

 You own your list.

-So step one in getting a list started is choosing an email service provider (ESP).
+So step one in getting a list started is choosing an email auto-responder.

-Some ESP’s are: MailerLite (recommended), ConvertKit, Aweber, Constant Contact, MailChimp and others.
+Some auto-responders are: MailerLite (recommended), ConvertKit, Aweber, Constant Contact, MailChimp and others.

 When I first tried email marketing, I went with MailChimp because it was free and I was experimenting.

 I tried setting it up to my liking, but I got lost quickly.
 And the opt-in forms were plain and uninspiring.

 So I switched to MailerLite, which is much simpler (recommended product).

 MailerLite is also popular among bloggers because it offers the same options as the pricey products like ConvertKit, but without the pricey tag.